sorbet/sorbet/website/docs/generics.md

 (_For convenience throughout these docs, we use the annotation `<:` to claim that one type is a subtype of another type._)

-By default, type members are invariant.
+By default, `type_member`'s and `type_template`'s are invariant.
 Here is an example of what that means:

 ```ruby
 class Box